 Single-use plastic bans

 France has progressively banned numerous single-use plastic items.
-As of 2026, the list includes: cutlery, plates, cups, straws, food containers made of expanded polystyrene, and packaging for fruits and vegetables under 1.5 kg (with some exceptions).
+As of 2026, the list includes: cutlery, plates, straws, and food containers made of expanded polystyrene.
 If your products use any of these, you cannot sell them in France regardless of CITEO registration.
+Note that the much-discussed ban on plastic packaging for fruits and vegetables is not in force: the Conseil d'État annulled its application decree (final annulment on November 8, 2024).
+An EU-wide ban on such packaging arrives with the PPWR in 2030.

 Info-Tri must be in French